Measurement of the inclusive $\mathrm{t\bar{t}}$ cross section in final states with at least one lepton and additional jets with 302 pb$^{-1}$ of pp collisions at $\sqrt{s}$ = 5.02 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 The measurement of \stt is affected by sources of systematic uncertainties related to detector effects, background normalization, running condition, and theoretical assumptions.
 The methods to estimate these uncertainties are the same as those in Ref.~\cite{CMS:2021gwv}.
-The experimental uncertainties mostly affect the efficiency, while modelling uncertainties affect both the acceptance and efficiency.
+The experimental uncertainties (considered for all processes) mostly affect the efficiency, while modelling uncertainties (considered only for the \ttbar process) affect both the acceptance and efficiency.
+The modelling uncertainties account for renormalization and factorization scale choice, PS scale, ME and PS matching, PDFs, and underlying event tune.
+Furthermore, a normalization uncertainty is considered for each background process.
 The total uncertainty is calculated by combining the effects of all the individual systematic components, assuming they are independent.
 The sources of systematic uncertainties and the methods for their estimation are outlined below.

 \begin{description}

 \item{Lepton-related uncertainties:} Lepton reconstruction and identification efficiencies are measured using \PZ boson events in simulation and low-pileup \pp collision data at 5.02\TeV~\cite{CMS:2020uim,Sirunyan:2018fpa}.
 Corrections are derived using the tag-and-probe method as a function of the lepton \pt and $\eta$, and are applied to the simulation to match the efficiencies in data.
 The uncertainty in these corrections is estimated through the variation of different parameters in the fitting templates of the method, as well as in the tag selection criteria, and is propagated to the \stt measurement as one single source per lepton flavour, including the statistical and systematic uncertainties.